Embrace the side hustle

 Starting a business while working can also have a positive impact on your day job.
 Launching your own business requires you to be a jack-of-all-trades.
 You’re often the head of marketing, operations, business development and technology in the early days of business.
 I had at least 10 titles at Student magazine, depending on who I was talking to.
 Working across so many areas enables you to learn quickly and broaden your skill set – something that will undoubtedly make you a better employee as well as an entrepreneur.

 This is a view we take at Virgin, where we encourage our people to work on projects in their spare time.
-It’s one of the best ways for staff to gain extra training and knowledge.
+It’s one of the best ways for employees to gain extra training and knowledge.
 I certainly learned more in the first year of launching and running Virgin than I did across 16 years of schooling.